mspielberg/dv-zsounds/CONFIG.md

         ...
     }

 Sounds are listed by a short name, which must be unique across all configuration files.
 Each sound must have a `type`, which must come from the following list.

 The `filename` is interpreted relative to where the configuration file is located.
+Providing an empty filename (`""`) will silence the sound identified by `type`.

 Not all sound types are supported by all locomotives.
 Some sound types can take options as well.
-All `pitch` options use `1.0` to indicate the sound should be played unmodified; `2.0` plays it back at double speed (one octave higher), etc.

 ### Sound types

-* Bell (DE6 only)
+* Bell (DE2, DE6)
     - pitch
 * HornHit (DE2, DE6)
     - pitch
 * HornLoop (DE2, DE6)
     - minPitch: pitch when horn lever is moved the minimum amount.
     - maxPitch: pitch when horn lever is moved fully.
+    - minVolume: volume when horn lever is moved the minimum amount.
+    - maxVolume: volume when horn lever is moved the minimum amount.
+* EngineLoadLoop (DE2, DE6)
+    - minPitch: pitch at idle throttle.
+    - maxPitch: pitch at maximum throttle.
+    - minVolume: volume at idle throttle.
+(Actual volume is affected by change in RPM.)
+    - maxVolume: volume at maximum throttle.
 * EngineLoop (DE2, DE6)
     - minPitch: pitch at idle throttle.
     - maxPitch: pitch at maximum throttle.
+    - minVolume: volume at idle throttle.
+    - maxVolume: volume at maximum throttle.
 * EngineShutdown (DE2, DE6)
     - fadeStart: delay in seconds until the EngineLoop begins to fade out.
     - fadeDuration: number of seconds until the EngineLoop reaches 0% volume after the fade out begins.
 * EngineStartup (DE2, DE6)
     - fadeStart: delay in seconds until the EngineLoop begins to fade in.
     - fadeDuration: number of seconds until the EngineLoop reaches 100% volume after the fade in begins.
+* TractionMotors (DE2, DE6)
+    - minPitch: pitch when stopped
+    - maxPitch: pitch at maximum speed (DE2: 100 km/h, DE6: 120 km/h)
+    - minVolume: volume when stopped
+    - maxVolume: volume at maximum speed (DE2: 100 km/h, DE6: 120 km/h)
 * Whistle (SH282)
     - minPitch: pitch when whistle rope is pulled the minimum amount.
     - maxPitch: pitch when whistle rope is pulled fully.
+    - minVolume: volume when whistle rope is pulled the minimum amount.
+    - maxVolume: volume when whistle rope is pulled fully.

+ All `pitch` options use `1.0` to indicate the sound should be played unmodified; `2.0` plays it back at double speed (one octave higher), etc. The `volume` options use `1.0` to indicate playing the sound file back at full volume.
+This is the maximum possible.

 ## Manually assigning sounds